reshalfahsi/image-captioning-api/README.md

 ## Announcement

-This API will die on November 28, 2022.
+This API will be dead by November 28, 2022.